 - Monster Hunter: Monoblos and Diablos are truck-sized wyverns known for their massive horns and even more massive tempers.
 They are among the most aggressive and territorial beasts you can fight.
 They are also herbivores.
 In Monster Hunter: World, you can sometimes find a Diablos happily munching on cactus.

-- In the Star Control series, the Zoq-Fot-Pik are a triumvirate of non-carnivorous races who evolved on the same planet and joined together in perfect harmony.
-They also completely eradicated the Zebranky, a fourth race from the same planet which was carnivorous - specifically, targeting them.
+- Star Control: The Zoq-Fot-Pik are a triumvirate of non-carnivorous races who evolved on the same planet and joined together in perfect harmony.
+They also completely eradicated the Zebranky, a fourth race from the same planet which was carnivorous — specifically, targeting them.
 They also make it clear that they will annihilate anyone threatening their world, although it's mostly bravado as they're desperate for allies.

-- The rabbits, especially the Rabbit Council, in Kevin & Kell are sometimes portrayed as this.
+- Kevin & Kell: The rabbits, especially the Rabbit Council, are sometimes portrayed as this.
 Kevin himself is an exception, who was teased as a kid for not being scared of everything.

-- Serina: The Woodcrafters are a species of deer-like herbivores that evolved sapience as a result of being hunted by the also sapient trap making Gravediggers.
-Their group living nature allowed them to turn the tables on the Gravediggers and drive them from their forest refugia, and their origin as prey resulted in a cultural loathing of predators that led them to kill or drive off any other carnivores living in the refugia and not just the ones that pose a threat to them but also the small ones that feed on pest animals which had the side effect of causing these pests to explode in number and do damage to their tree homes and crops.
-After the carnivores were all driven out, they started becoming bolder and warriors would start venturing out of their territories to slaughter predators for sport, including the Gravediggers who explicitly avoided targeting them at that point but this practice was stopped when one young Woodcrafter discovered the Gravedigger's tree art and came to the realization that they were murdering fellow sapient beings and adopted a young Gravedigger who was orphaned in such one such hunt.
+- Serina: The woodcrafters are a species of deer-like herbivores that evolved sapience as a result of being hunted by the also sapient trap-making gravediggers.
+Their social nature allowed them to turn the tables on the gravediggers and drive them from their forest refugia, and their origin as prey resulted in a cultural loathing of predators that led them to kill or drive off any other carnivores living in the refugia.
+Because they targeted all carnivores, including the small ones that feed on pest animals, this had the side effect of causing these pests to explode in number and damage their tree homes and crops.
+After the carnivores were all driven out, they started becoming bolder and warriors began venturing out of their territories to slaughter predators for sport, including the gravediggers who explicitly avoided targeting them at that point.
+This practice was stopped when one young woodcrafter discovered the gravedigger's tree art and came to the realization that they were murdering fellow sapient beings and adopted a young gravedigger who was orphaned in one such hunt.
 They also drive away large herbivores, since these compete with them for and damage the trees they rely on for food and shelter, with the main exception being the mammoth trunko, which they view with spiritual reverence.